-Macaron is mysterious song with almost poetic lyrics about how singer enjoys eating macarons.
+Macaron is a mysterious song with almost poetic lyrics about how a singer enjoys eating macarons.

-Many song from Star Girl and The Illusion Paradise series have got shade of this trope.
+Many song from Star Girl and The Illusion Paradise series have shades of this trope.

 The trope is averted in the first half of The Nun and Idol Girl.
-At the beginning it is happy j-pop song about a nun, who wanted to be become an idol and thanks to the Dr. Realist her wish was granted.
-It didn't end well as idol got overwhelmed by insults to the point of cutting herself.
+At the beginning it's a happy j-pop song about a nun who wanted to be become an idol, and thanks to Dr. Realist, her wish was granted.
+It didn't end well as the idol got overwhelmed by insults to the point of cutting herself.
 And then it got much worse.
-The girl reminded a such thing has already happened in reality.
-After she call this to mind, she ran to the church with a knife to kill herself, but she was caught by a priest, who then got accidentally killed by the girl, because she forget to drop out the knife and she fatally stabbed him as consequence.
-She returns to be a nun and constantly pray to the God to forgive all her actions, even though she knew he won't.
+The girl was reminded that such a thing had already happened in reality.
+After she remembered this, she ran to the church with a knife to kill herself, but she was caught by a priest, who then was accidentally killed by the girl, because she forget to drop the knife and she fatally stabbed him as consequence.
+She returns to be a nun and constantly pray to God to forgive all her actions, even though she knew he won't.

-Breaking Things into Pieces is happy song about a person, who have a bee in her bonnet about destroying everything, because he believes they steal soul away, when people become attached to them.
-It worth to add, that said things in the title don't confine only to inanimate object.
+Breaking Things into Pieces is a happy song about a person, who has a bee in her bonnet about destroying everything, because he believes they are granted a piece of their soul when people become attached to them.
+It's worth it to add that said things in the title isn't confined only to inanimate objects.

 Though Owata-P rarely uses this trope, he has some songs following this theme:

-This trope can be averted.
-Other interpretation of the song says main singer is an internet addict trying to socialize online, but his mind get slowly corrupted by it.
-However he finally tackled, how imperfect the virtual world is, so he decided to leave this place and start a new life in reality.
-Lyrics in this case are referencing to the virtual world.
+This trope may be averted.
+Other interpretations of the song say that the main singer is an internet addict trying to socialize online, but his mind is slowly corrupted by it.
+However he finally tackled how imperfect the virtual world is, so he decided to leave it and start a new life in reality.
+In this case, the lyrics relate to the virtual world instead.

-Whole "Do Vocaloids Dream of Doomsday Birds?" series.
-Full stop.
-Almost every song (excluding ＊Sayonara, World End) has chiptune or video game-like melody, while lyrics are about a destruction of mankind and Earth due to war.
+The whole "Do Vocaloids Dream of Doomsday Birds?" series.
+Almost every song (excluding ＊Sayonara, World End) has a chiptune or video game-like melody, while the lyrics are about the destruction of mankind and Earth due to war.

-The most notable is ''*Hello, Planet'' sung by Hatsune Miku, being chronologically the last song in this series.
-It's about Miku, who wakes up after apocalypse and wanders through deserted wasteland to find his lover.
-Whole song ended with happy closing melody in scene, where Miku dies in front of master's grave.
+The most notable one is ''*Hello, Planet'', sung by Hatsune Miku, being chronologically the last song in this series.
+It's about Miku, who wakes up after the apocalypse and wanders through a deserted wasteland to find her master.
+The whole song ends with a happy closing melody in a scene where Miku dies in front of her master's grave.

-Numerous songs from Happiness series.
-Each of them have electronic melody you could dance for, but lyrics cloak its morbid meaning.
+Numerous songs from the Happiness series.
+Every one of them has an electronic melody you could dance to, but the lyrics expose its morbid meaning.